Overview

 you will trek towards Manaslu Glacier all through the forests occupied by birch, juniper, and rhododendron.
 You will ascend and stroll below a stone arch to Samdo.
 Samdo, the trekking trail divides to the Tibetan border.

 The trip concludes today.
-Our Airport Representative will drop you at the international airport in Kathmandu for your flight departure from Nepal.
+Our Airport Representative will drop you at the international airport in Kathmandu for your flight departure from Nepal carrying unforgettable memories of the Manaslu region.

 What's included?